Fertility Testing

 When it comes to eggs, we consider two primary elements: egg quantity and egg quality.

-Egg Quantity.
-To determine egg quantity, we consider:
+Egg Quantity: To determine egg quantity, we consider:

-Do you ovulate regularly?
+—Do you ovulate regularly?
 If you do not ovulate each month, it makes it much more difficult to conceive because the sperm have fewer chances to make contact with and fertilize a viable egg.
 If you do not have regular periods each month, you are not ovulating every month.

-Are you over 35?
+—Are you over 35?
 By age 35, you are considered to be of an “advanced maternal age.”
 By this point in your childbearing years, the viable egg population has decreased considerably.
 Chances of conceiving naturally decrease, while the chances of a miscarriage increase.
-The chances to have a child with birth defects increases as well, although not all that notably (we will cover than in the Egg Quality section below).
+The chances to have a child with birth defects increases as well, although not all that notably (we will cover that in the Egg Quality section below).

 Egg quantity testing is important for all women with infertility, but especially for those over 35 years old.
 Since no single test is perfect, we prefer to gather as much information as possible by obtaining both a blood test (either AMH or FSH, see below) and an antral follicle count (done by ultrasound).
 The medical term for low egg quantity is Diminished Ovarian Reserve (DOR).

-1. Anti-Mullerian Hormone (AMH) test – higher is better.
-An AMH level is one of the important blood tests for egg quantity.
+Anti-Mullerian Hormone (AMH) test – higher is better: An AMH level is one of the important blood tests for egg quantity.
 AMH is a hormone produced by cells that surround the eggs, called granulosa cells.
 The more eggs you have in your ovaries, the more AMH producing cells you have, which results in a higher level of AMH in your blood.
 Thus, an AMH test is used to check your “ovarian reserve,” or the potential number of eggs you have left in your ovaries.
 Women with PCOS often have very high levels of AMH.
 The test is convenient because it can be done on any day of your menstrual cycle.

 AMH > 2 ng/mL is Good.